-There's also a lot of violence in the images -- a firing gun, the cracks in the glass, a man throwing a punch...
+There's also a lot of violence in the images -- the firing gun, the cracks in the glass, the man throwing a punch...

 What do you hope people take from this series?

-What I always hope they take: the realisation that photography is never innocent.
+What I always hope they take: the realization that photography is never innocent.